chan571/chan571/README.md

-👋 Hi, I’m Mary,
+👋 Hello

-Currently, I am a graduate student at the University of Washington - Seattle, pursuing Master of Science in Information Management with specializations in Data Science and Business Intelligence.
+I am currently a graduate student at the University of Washington - Seattle, pursuing Master of Science in Information Management with specializations in Data Science and Business Intelligence.
 My passion lies in data analysis, and I am dedicated to leveraging advanced analytical techniques to tackle real-world problems.
 The primary programming languages I am focused on for analysis include R, Python, and SQL, which I use to extract insights and derive meaningful conclusions from complex datasets.